by Fr. Tommy Lane

 With revilement and torture let us put him to the test

-that we may have proof of his gentleness
+may have proof of his gentleness

 and try his patience.
-(Wis 2:18-19)
+(Wis

 What happened to Jesus on the cross is what happens throughout history.
-Sometimes innocent, good, meek and lowly people are badly treated and sometimes killed.
-In recent weeks (2015) one horrific example of this has been making headlines; the videos exposing what happens to the unborn and to babies taken alive from their mothers’ wombs, which are too graphic and disturbing to even mention in a homily.
+Sometimes innocent, good, meek, and lowly people are badly treated and sometimes killed.
+In recent weeks (2015) one horrific example of this has been making headlines—the videos exposing what happens to the unborn and to babies taken alive from their mothers’ wombs, which are too graphic and disturbing to even mention in a homily.

 What an embarrassment it is to find the apostles discussing among themselves which of them is the greatest in today’s Gospel immediately after Jesus told them he would be killed.
-They still had much to learn about what being a disciple of Jesus means and they did learn and we see after Pentecost they were fearless in witnessing to Jesus, even to the point of being martyred.
+They still had much to learn about what being a disciple of Jesus means and they did learn, and we see after Pentecost that they were fearless in witnessing to Jesus, even to the point of being martyred.
 Eleven of the apostles were martyred, so they imitated Jesus’ death by the way they also died.
-With the benefit of the Holy Spirit after Pentecost and looking back, they could see how silly they had been discussing which of them was the greatest after Jesus told them he would be killed.
+With the benefit of the Holy Spirit after Pentecost and looking back, they could see how senseless they had been discussing which of them was the greatest after Jesus told them he would be killed.
 They could have kept that embarrassing incident out of the Gospels since they were the source, and Peter was the source for Mark when he wrote his Gospel in Rome.
-But the apostles did not try to cover this up, they allowed it to be seen how silly they were so that we can see a new perspective is necessary to follow Jesus, no longer the perspective of the world, but the perspective of Jesus.
+But the apostles did not try to cover this up; they allowed it to be seen how ridiculous they were so that we can see a new perspective is necessary to follow Jesus, no longer the perspective of the world, but the perspective of Jesus.

 The wicked in the first reading deciding to attack a just person anticipate the mocking Jesus received on the cross.
-Jesus reacted to the injustice of the cross with his seven last words showing us how to respond to times of suffering, injustice and trial in our lives.
-Jesus told the apostles in advance about his cross but their reaction was an embarrassment, however they took on the perspective of Jesus and died as Jesus died, modeling their lives and deaths on Jesus, as they later understood correctly his words, “The Son of Man is to be handed over to men and they will kill him, and three days after his death the Son of Man will rise.”
+Jesus reacted to the injustice of the cross with his seven last words showing us how to respond to times of suffering, injustice, and trial in our lives.
+Jesus told the apostles in advance about his cross but their reaction was an embarrassment.
+However they took on the perspective of Jesus and died as Jesus died, modeling their lives and deaths on Jesus, as they later correctly understood his words: “The Son of Man is to be handed over to men and they will kill him, and three days after his death the Son of Man will rise.”

 © Fr.
 Tommy Lane 2015